nicholasjannsen/MARVELsim/docs/source/extra.rst

+.. _extra examples:

 Extra examples
 ==============

 PyEchelle examples
 ------------------

 The commands shown below are supposed to be executed in the root directory of pyechelle.

-**Bias images:** The bias level and std read noise value is measured from HERMES data.
-The values are bias = 2170 ADU and read-noise-std = 5.5 ADU, respectively.
-Since we need the count in electrons we multiply with the gain of 9.4 e/ADU which gives 20398 e and 52 e.
+These examples shows the ease of using PyEchelle from bash:

+**Bias images:**

 .. code-block:: shell